lukkry/speedometer/README.md

 This is the simple, Arduino based, bike speedometer.

 A velocity is calculated, whenever a magnet pass near a reed switch, closing the circuit.
 Then, speed is displayed on LCD in kilometres per hour.
-When the wheel is still for 2 seconds, the velocity is set to 0.
-Max measurable speed is 76.68 km/s, it’s limited by 100ms debounce time.
+When the wheel is still for 2 seconds, the velocity is set to zero.
+Maximum measurable speed is limited by 100ms debounce time and it equals 76.68 km/s.

 The script was prepared specifically for my bike, with 26 inches wheels.
-Double check the size of your wheel before using it.
+Double check the size of your wheels before using it.

 <img src="https://github.com/lukkry/speedometer/blob/master/photos/photo_1_min.jpg" alt="Arduino Bike Speedometer" />